mattyr/sidecloq/README.md

   jobs, and a new leader is automatically chosen should the current leader die.
-- **Easy to configure:** Schedule configuration is done in YAML, using the familiar cron syntax.
+- **Easy to configure:** Schedule configuration is done in YAML, using cron syntax.
 No special DSL or job class mixins required.

 ## Installation